Opel Blitz: 1930

-During the years preceding World War II Opel was Germany's largest truck producer.
+During the years preceding World War II, Opel was Germany's largest truck producer.
 The Blitz name, coined in a prize competition, was first applied to the new Opel truck presented in November 1930.
-As part of the Nazi economy and the German re-armament efforts the authorities ordered the construction of the Opelwerk Brandenburg facilities in 1935, and through 1944 more than 130,000 Blitz trucks and chassis were produced.
+As part of the Nazi economy and the German re-armament efforts, the authorities ordered the construction of the Opelwerk Brandenburg facilities in 1935, and through 1944 more than 130,000 Blitz trucks and chassis were produced.

-The new Blitz came with two engines; the heavier models were equipped with a flathead 61 PS 3.5-liter petrol straight-six engine coming from the 1930 GM Marquette.
+The new Blitz came with two different engines; the heavier models were equipped with the flathead 61 PS 3.5-liter petrol straight-six engine from the 1930 GM Marquette.
 Following General Motors' takeover of Opel in 1929, the production tools for the Marquette engine were exported to Germany as this Buick sub-brand was made defunct.
 Opel's own 2.6-liter four-cylinder engine with 40 PS was also available.

-By 1934 there were four versions offered of the 1 tonne basic model along with fourteen versions of the larger 2 and 2½ tonne trucks.
+By 1934, four versions of the one-tonne basic model were offered, along with fourteen versions of the larger two-tonne and 2½-tonne trucks.
 The Marquette engine was replaced in 1937 with a modern overhead valve 75 hp straight-six engine also used in Opel Admiral passenger cars.
-This engine was very similar to Chevrolet engines from the same period, to the point that disabled Blitzes abandoned by fleeing Germans could be easily put back into operation by advancing Allies using Chevrolet/GMC and Bedford parts.
+This engine was very similar to Chevrolet engines from the same period, to the point that advancing Allies were able to put disabled Blitzes abandoned by retreating Germans easily back into service using Chevrolet/GMC and Bedford parts.

 From 1939, the Blitz 3.6 three-tonne version was used in large numbers by the German armed forces (Wehrmacht) throughout World War II.
 Variants included an elongated version and the four-wheel drive Blitz A. To cope with the bad road conditions and the rasputitsa mud seasons on the Eastern Front, a half-tracked Maultier ("mule") Sd.Kfz.
-3 version was built using tracks and suspension based on the British Universal Carrier.
-Among others, these were used as service vehicles for the Messerschmitt Me 323 military transport aircraft.
+3 version was built using tracks and suspension from Panzer I tanks, which was nearly identical in mechanics to that of the British Universal Carrier.
+Among other roles, these were used as service vehicles for the Messerschmitt Me 323 military transport aircraft.

 The light basic model was manufactured as Blitz 2.5 in Rüsselsheim until 1942 and again from 1946, equipped with the 55 hp Opel Super 6 engine.
 On 6 August 1944, the Opelwerk Brandenburg was devastated by an RAF air raid.
 Until the end of the war, about 2,500 Blitz 3.6 trucks were built by order of Minister of Armaments Albert Speer at the Mannheim plant of the rival Daimler-Benz company, while production of its own Mercedes-Benz L3000 model had to be discontinued.
 After the war, the facilities in Brandenburg were completely dismantled at the behest of the Soviet Military Administration, while Daimler-Benz in Mannheim resumed building the Blitz 3.6 under the designation L 701 until 1949.
 The last 467 medium trucks were again assembled by Opel in Rüsselsheim until production finally discontinued in 1954 without a successor.